• Your selection is empty.

 Program

-In the first two years, students are taught the fundamentals, as well as specific courses in economics, geosciences and data science.
+During the first two years, students are taught the fundamentals, as well as specific courses in economics, geosciences and data science.
 At the end of the second year, the CPES splits into two tracks, one focusing more on economics, the other on geosciences.

 Part of the curriculum is taught at the Lycée Pothier.
 The other part is taught on the university campus.